 Fidelity offers a type of pension known as a self-invested personal pension (SIPP).

-Even those who are non taxpayers can contribute up to £2,880 which is topped up up to £3,600 by receiving tax relief at 20%.
+Even those who are non taxpayers can contribute up to £2,880 to a personal pension which is topped up to £3,600 by receiving tax relief at 20%.

 You will be able to access your pension savings once you reach the age of 55.
 There are several different ways you can access your savings, and you can chose one, two or a combination of all of the options available to help achieve the right level of retirement income for your needs.